Monastery of Samos, monumental simplicity

 • Sundays and holidays: 12:45, 16:30, 17:30, 18:30.

-Also, mass is held daily at 19:30, and on Sundays and holidays at 12:00 and 19:30.
+Additionally, there is mass every day at 19:30, and on Sundays and holidays, at 12:00 and 19:30.

 Monastery of Samos

-Samos is well worth a stop on your Camino
+Samos deserves a stop on your Camino

-Samos is well worth a stop on your Camino
+Samos deserves a stop on your Camino